Prof. Dr. Ute Schmid

 - For outreach talks about AI and machine learning see Talks

-- fortiss research fellow with special topic inductive programming as part of the Robust AI project
+- fortiss research fellow with special topic inductive programming and member of the Steering Committee of the IBM fortiss Center for AI (see Robust AI project)

 - Representant for CLAIRE National Contact Point Germany

 - Organizer of the seminar series Approaches and Applications of Inductive Programming (AAIP)

 - Organizer of the First European Workshop on Cognitive Modeling (1996), now International Conference on Cognitive Modeling (ICCM)